clojurewerkz/meltdown/README.md

 ## Performance

-Throughput tests are included.
-They're formed in same exact way Reactor's throughput tests are done, therefore you can compare outputs directly.
+Basic throughput tests are included.
+They're set up in the exact same way Reactor's throughput tests are done, therefore you can compare outputs directly.
 Overhead is insignificant.